5 Essential Indicators Used in Technical Analysis

 Traders often use the relationship of the price to specific moving averages to gauge the current market trend.
 For example, if the price stays above the 200-day SMA for a prolonged period, the asset may be considered to be in a bull market by many traders.

 Eager to learn more?
-Check out our article on Moving Averages.
+Check out our article on moving averages.

 3. Moving Average Convergence Divergence (MACD)